jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Reports/Crooked Media Report/Readme.md

 ### Host
 Anna Marie Cox (@)

+### When does it come out?
+Fridays every week

 ### Description
-With Friends Like These is about confronting an idealogy that I never thought of before listening to the show: "Discomfort is a tool of Oppresions".
-The show dives into the uncomfortable conversations we really don't want to have, but really should if we want to progress.
-Covering Tabboo subjects like white privilege, disabilities and gender identity, Marie Cox brings her listeners into some deep, intense, and awkward conversations.
-This is probably my favorite podcast
+With Friends Like These is about confronting this core belief: "Discomfort is a tool of oppression".
+Covering Tabboo subjects like white privilege, disabilities and gender identity, Marie Cox brings her listeners into some deep, intense, and (most importantly) awkward conversations.

-### Julian's Review
+### My Personal Review
 This is probably my favorite podcast of the bunch.
-It's conversations are tough but super rewarding for the listener, and I feel Marie Cox is both vulnerable and focused in all of the conversations.
-I am beyond appreciative of what she's doing on her show.
+As someone who loves indepth, personal conversations, the 'real-ness' of this podcast is incredible.
+It's conversations are tough but super rewarding for the listener, and I feel Marie Cox is both vulnerable and focused as a host.
+I am beyond appreciative of what she's doing with this show.

 ## Lovett Or Leave It -